Curriculum

 Honors Calculus (1 credit) - This full year course begins with a brief review of polynomials, trigonometric, exponential, and logarithmic functions, while integrating a discussion of limits, derivatives, and integrals.
 Derivatives and integrals are demonstrated in practical applications and real-world problems.
 This course is open to students who have completed Honors Precalculus (or PreCalculus with 80%).
 Required calculator: Texas Instruments TI-Nspire or TI-Nspire CAS.

 AP Statistics (1 credit) - This full year course follows the outline for the Advanced Placement course in statistics as published by the College Board.
 Students will make extensive use of technology to explore methods for collecting, analyzing, and drawing conclusions from data.
 The course highlights four themes of statistics: exploration of data by describing patterns, sampling and experiment design through conducting studies, predicting patterns using probability and simulation, and statistical inference by estimating population parameters and testing hypotheses.
 A Christian perspective on statistics in the media, ethical experiment design, random phenomena, and the usefulness of statistical inference is articulated throughout the course.
 All students in this course are required to take the Advanced Placement Statistics Examination in May at their own expense ($100).
-Enrolling students should have completed Honors Precalculus with an average of at least 80% (or PreCalculus with 85%).
+Enrolling students should have completed Honors Precalculus with an average of at least 75% (or PreCalculus with 80% or Algebra III with 95%).
 Required calculator: Texas Instruments TI-NSpire or TI-Nspire CAS.

 *This course is eligible to receive dual credit through Colorado Christian University (3 credits).